bsmith89/strain-corr/doc/manuscript/manuscript.md

 estimated gene content that fell into each prevalence class for each inferred strain (Fig. 4B).
-Computing the median first within and then across species, genes in the core fraction made up 70% (IQR: 63–76%) of each strain’s estimated gene content, shell fraction 25% (19–28%), and cloud fraction 5% (4–9%), in general agreement with reference genomes (Supplementary Figure S2).
+Computing the median first within and then across species, genes in the core fraction made up 70% (IQR: 63–76%) of each strain's estimated gene content, shell fraction 25% (19–28%), and cloud fraction 5% (4–9%), in general agreement with reference genomes (Supplementary Figure S2).
 Certain categories of functional annotations were more common in each